Pearl Tavern

 Pearl Tavern was a sports bar and restaurant in Portland, Oregon's Pearl District, in the United States.
 The restaurant was started by former American football player Joey Harrington, bartender Ryan Magarian, and ChefStable restaurateur Kurt Huffman in December 2016.
 Intended to be more casual than a steakhouse, the family-friendly Pearl Tavern served various cuts of steak, fried chicken, fish, and risotto, as well as bar snacks and other options for brunch and happy hour.
 The interior had dark leather booths and multiple widescreen television for sports viewing, and the servers wore plaid.
-Three percent of profits benefitted Harrington's non-profit organization.
+Three percent of profits benefited Harrington's non-profit organization.

 Pearl Tavern's rib steak for two was one of Portland's most expensive menu steaks.
 Thomas Boyce replaced Roscoe Roberson as executive chef in mid 2017.
 The restaurant's critical reception was mixed, and it closed in June 2018.

 Description

 Pearl Tavern was an upscale sports bar and restaurant in northwest Portland's Pearl District, operating from a building which formerly housed The Parish.
 Intended to be more casual than a steakhouse, the interior featured "stately" dark green walls, wood floors, a long semi-circular bar and dark leather booths inherited from The Parish, and five widescreen televisions above the bar, used mostly for sports but with audio during "big games" only.
 Lighting was dimmed throughout, and servers were required to wear plaid prints.

 In 2017, Karen Brooks of Portland Monthly described the restaurant as "a manly sports bar-meets-steak-house-y tavern that never got off the ground", and the Portland Mercury's Andrea Damewood called Pearl Tavern a sports bar, a steakhouse, and "a man cave for those who drink Bulleit and not Bud".
 The Oregonian's Michael Russell described the restaurant as a "low-key Pearl District steakhouse".